Temple of Earth: Location, Architecture and Construction

 For thousands of years, the Chinese have believed that important cosmic things could be symbolized using common shapes and directions.
 Because the Temple symbolizes the Earth, its footprint is square in shape.
 The square is a powerful symbol in Chinese culture and mythology which can mean Earth or the ground.
 The Temple's construction mirrors these beliefs with its many square walls and altars.
 The Temple of Earth is also located in the north of Beijing, north being the direction associated with the Earth.
 In contrast to this, the much larger Temple of Heaven is circular in shape, symbolizing the heavens and sky, and is located in the south of Beijing.
 These two temples, along with the Temple of the Moon and Temple of the Sun (located in the west and east, respectively), interact with each other in spiritually important ways.
 The Chinese government has listed the Earth temple as one of the most important historical monuments under special preservation.

 Ditan Park Today

 It is common to see foreigners and Chinese tourists in the actual Temple of Earth in the park.
-The Temple itself is actually a very small (and underwhelming - when comparing with the Temple of Heaven) portion of the park.
+The Temple itself is actually a very small.
 Aside from the Temple, the park offers a children's play arcade, water calligraphy (where tourists can purchase oversized brushes and "paint" with water on the cement.), food, and other attractions.
 The park is frequented by joggers and runners, and is a very popular place to do Tai Chi.
 Since the 1980s, traditional temple fairs have been held regularly during the Chinese lunar new year.